-Last week, I tried to access my precious photos stored on my hard drive, but I failed and got a warning message that saying "D:\ is not accessible, the parameter is incorrect”.
+Last week, I tried to access my precious photos stored on my hard drive, but I failed and got a warning message saying “K:\ is not accessible, the parameter is incorrect”.

-After that, to solve this error effectively, I read lots of information and consulted many experts.
-Now, in today’s post, I am going to show you how to solve this issue effectively.
+After seeing this error, I read lots of information and consulted many experts to try to solve this issue effectively.
+Now, in today’s post, I am going to show you how to do this.